barsoom/banktools-de/README.md

 ## Update BLZ data

-Bundesbank provide a mapping from BLZ to bank name that appears to be updated regularly.
+Bundesbank provide a mapping from BLZ to bank name that is updated regularly.
+Updates appear to ship for periods of 3 months (e.g. 2013-09-09 - 2013-12-08), provided the month before a period starts.

 As a gem maintainer: